laravel/docs/pennant.md

 ### `Laravel\Pennant\Events\FeatureRetrieved`

 This event is dispatched whenever a [feature is checked](#checking-features).
-It may be useful for creating and tracking metrics against a feature flag's usage throughout your application.
+This event may be useful for creating and tracking metrics against a feature flag's usage throughout your application.

 ### `Laravel\Pennant\Events\FeatureResolved`